stich86/ZTE-MF289F-Recovery/enter_edl_brick.md

 In case of soft bricked unit (usually ZTE device with VID/PID *19d2:0076*) or fully bricked (no sign of life), there is another way to enter the module into ***EDL Mode***.

-Here is an image of internal module, the **EDL BOOT POINTS** are the two one with the arrows (red one)
+Here is an image of internal module, the **EDL BOOT POINTS** are the two one with the red arrows

 <img src="asset/MF289F_EDL_point.jpg" alt="EDL Boot Point" width="300" height="auto">